alpacahq/user-docs/content/orders/_index.md

 handled as soon as the market is open.

 ## Extended Trading Hours
-Pre-market and extended-hours trading are not yet supported but are on our roadmap.
-Stay tuned!
+Pre-market and after-hours trading are not yet available.
+We are currently working on supporting extended hours trading and will be offering **early access to invited high-volume users**.
+If you would like to receive an invite, please **[complete this form](https://goo.gl/forms/D9k1MMNtY9awXcum1)** and we'll contact you.

 ## Order Types
 When you submit an order, you can choose one of supported order types.